ArmandBester/CV/README.md

 - Lecturing Honour students and medical registrars in bioinformatics (http://vdeb.hpc.ufs.ac.za/)

+#### Academic background

+M.Sc in biochemistry with experience in molecular biology, including nucleic acid extraction, polymerase chain reaction and designing of PCR primers, recombinant DNA techniques, cloning, site directed mutagenesis, DNA sequencing, recombinant protein expression and enzyme kinetics.

 #### Working experience

-M.Sc in biochemistry with experience in molecular biology, including nucleic acid extraction, polymerase chain reaction and designing of PCR primers, recombinant DNA techniques, cloning, site directed mutagenesis,  DNA sequencing, recombinant protein expression and enzyme kinetics.

 In my time working in virology I have developed an HIV protease and reverse transcriptase drug resistance assay which I also validated in terms of sensitivity, specificity, accuracy and precision.
 I am also a member of the national NHLS HIV drug resistance subcommittee where we meet once a quarter to discuss operational, QA/QC, clinical and research related to HIV drug resistance.
 This allowed me to be part of this assays costing analysis.
 We are subscribed to the QCMD EQA program for HIV drug resitance where we always score above 98% and 99.4% in 2020.